What is industrial hemp?

 Job creation and industrial hemp

-Industrial hemp's contribution to gross domestic product
+Industrial hemp's contribution to the gross domestic product

 Exploring the global industrial hemp market